In this article

 Digital and AI Organization

 Home organization now extends to your devices.
-Experts recommend a "monthly digital sweep" to organize cloud photos and desktop files.
+Book in a "monthly digital sweep" to organize cloud photos and desktop files.
 Furthermore, AI-powered inventory apps are becoming standard.

 - Example: You can now take a photo of your holiday decor bin, and an app will tag the contents.
 Next year, you can simply search "red ornaments" on your phone to remember which box they are in.